morse-simulator/morse/doc/morse/what_new.rst

 - Laser scanners can now export point clouds (`PointCloud2`)
 - New `PointCloud2` publisher for depth camera, Kinect in progress
 - Support for the JointTrajectory ROS action for armature control
-- Special unittest class for ROS tests that takes care of setting up an appropriate ROS environment (including launching `roscore`).
+- Special unit-test class for ROS tests that takes care of setting up an appropriate ROS environment (including launching `roscore`).